jplugaru/Home-Lab/README.md

 ## Steps
 <img width="768" alt="image" src="https://github.com/user-attachments/assets/5d058a4f-3784-4298-9337-c96dcbb0e91b" />

-In the screenshot above, I show the two VMs I created and have hosted in VMWare.
+In the screenshot above, I show the two VMs I created and hosted in VMWare.
 I installed Kali Linux for ARM architectures as well as Windows 11 ARM since the host machine I am on is an Apple MacBook Pro with the M2 Max CPU.
-Each of the VMs are configured with 4GB of RAM, 50GB HDD space, as well as 2 CPUs (processor cores).
+Each of the VMs are configured with 4GB of RAM, 50GB storage space, as well as 2 CPUs (processor cores).
 The two VMs are on the same network as administered by VMWare & the host machine through NAT.
-This way, both VMs can see the other VM.
+This way, both VMs can see one another.
 The IP addresses of both VMs will need to be statically assigned so that each VM will be able to see the other one.

 <img width="768" alt="image" src="https://github.com/user-attachments/assets/fa283314-1bfe-4920-885b-64ea3354d7ee" />